Wanting to lose weight is something that many of us are familiar with.

 Calculate Your Protein Needs

 As I said, there are a lot of different viewpoints on how much you need and you will have to do a little research and experimentation to find out the right amount for your body.

 Spacing Your Protein Intake

 Getting lean means that you should eat plenty of protein – but not all at once in big, heavy meals.

-You will want to space out your intake.
-Aim for 20-30 grams at a time.
+You will want to space out your intake and aim for 20-30 grams at a time.

 You want the protein to keep your glucose steady so that it keeps hunger at bay.

 The Benefits of Protein During Weight Loss

-By now, you already know that protein helps keep you feeling fuller, longer so that you’re not tempted to overeat and hinder your weight loss efforts.
+By now, you already know that protein helps keep you feeling fuller, and longer so that you’re not tempted to overeat and hinder your weight loss efforts.

 Even carrying an extra ten pounds of weight can make you feel fatigued and can impact your muscle mass.